 Medication – Some patients benefit from medications.
 We may prescribe diuretics to decrease calcium excretion.
 Potassium citrate binds calcium and helps to remove it safely.

 Our experts are here to help make the process of diagnosing and treating your child’s kidney stones as simple as possible.
 It is crucial that your doctor works with you to accurately diagnose your child’s symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.